 Usually, such information is collected from each patient separately based on appointments, registration in certain programs, and more.
 Such administrative data may consist of the frequency and duration of visits.

 With this information, healthcare organizations can more effectively allocate their resources and understand the specific needs of people.
+That's why healthcare ERP software become more and more popular in this industry.

 Electronic Health Records